caglarorhan/react-notes/readme.md

         - page-name.style.scss
     - redux (if you need a component to interact with main state, put the component's redux files here)
         - xyz
-            - xyz.reducer.js
+            - xyz.reducer.js (recreate state with given action type, these are component reducers and combined in root reducer)
-            - xyz.action.js
+            - xyz.action.js (include functions which return objects which includes action types)
-            - xyz.types.js
+            - xyz.types.js  (store types names as an object)
-            - xyz.utils.js
+            - xyz.utils.js  (includes utility functions which can be used from components reducer)

 **State**